itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

     >>> data = np.concatenate([zero, one, two], axis=0)
     >>>
-    >>> dhnet = algorithms.DiscreteHopfieldNetwork()
+    >>> dhnet = algorithms.DiscreteHopfieldNetwork(mode='sync')
     >>> dhnet.train(data)

 That's all.
-Now to make sure that network catch patterns we can introduce the broken pattern.
+Now to make sure that network memorize patterns right we can define the broken patterns and check how it will recover them.

 .. code-block:: python